SkarnKain/Pandemic-Simulator/README.md

 To test it : https://skarnkain.github.io/Pandemic-Simulator/

-Agents sterring based on sterring project by The Coding Train
+Agents sterring based on Steering project by Coding Train